andrewwhitten/Salesforce-Mobile-App-Shortcut/README.md

 # Salesforce-Mobile-App-Shortcut

 This is a very simple iOS App that has a customized name and icon, and will redirect to the Salesforce Mobile app.
-For example you may want to have a personalized experience for your users, and not have the Salesforce Mobile Publisher licensing.
+If you are rolling out mobile to the hyperthetical Ursa Major solar company, then you may want to give users and App with your company's own logo and name.

+Salesforce also provide Mobile Publisher https://help.salesforce.com/articleView?id=s1_branded_apps.htm&language=en_us&r=https%3A%2F%2Fwww.google.com%2F&type=5 for an additional license that will package the Salesforce Mobile app with your branding and publish to the Apple and Google app stores.
+This shortcut is an alternative way to acheivew something similar, however you need to be comfortable with the iOS device publishing and management.

 Pre-requisites